w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Functional images convey functionality.
-For example, magnifying glasses for searching, and envelopes for sharing.
+For example, magnifying glasses for search functionality, and envelopes for print functionality.

-Discuss different approaches to providing text alternatives for functional images, including for graphical buttons and links.
+Discuss different approaches to provide text alternatives for functional images, including for graphical buttons and links.

 #### Learning Outcomes for Topic